Working with Phantom and git

 Make sure you have the git version control system installed.

-Getting your first copy
+Getting your first copy (if you just want to use the code)

 Once you have a GitHub account, you must create your own fork.
-This is done using the “fork” button (the big button on top right of the repo page).
-You can then clone your fork to your computer:
+This is done using the “fork” button (the big button on top right of the repo page):

-git clone https://github.com/USERNAME/phantom.git
+git clone git@github.com:USERNAME/phantom.git

 This gets a copy of the entire phantom repository.
 Obviously replace USERNAME with your GitHub username.